Duet3D/wiki-content/User_manual/Machine_configuration/RobotViewer_DWC_plugin.md

 * add a RobotViewer subdirectory into the plugins subdirectory and copy the src files from github into it. main.js can be excluded from copy
 * in plugins/index.js add a section new DwcPlugin for RobotViewer, I took GCodeViewer as template and changed id, name etc.
 * run dev mode by calling npm run serve, running from the DWC root directory.
 This will probably take a few minutes.
 * open browser and open localhost:8080 (or what npm run serve tells).
-Don't connect to a Duet, run plugin RobotViewer, which is visible as standard plugin.
+Connection to a Duet is optional.
+Start the plugin by clicking on Run, which is visible as standard plugin.
 (I could not connect to Mini 5 WiFi (maybe AP mode would work), but Mini 5 Eth was possible in npm run serve mode).

 # Local installation